 Seed Grants for GTA Program Enhancement

 Five seed grants of $10,000 each are available to develop or enhance GTA programs within departments, schools, colleges, or consortia of units.
-Proposals for the 2010-11 academic year are due by May 21, 2010.
+Proposals for the 2014-15 academic year are due by 5:00pm (ET) on Monday, May 19, 2014.
 More Seed Grant and Request for Proposals information is provided here.

 University Departmental Awards For Exemplary GTA Programs

 The University Departmental Awards For Exemplary GTA Programs will be presented to two departments that demonstrate exemplary achievement in providing outstanding prior preparation and significant ongoing support to their GTAs for their teaching roles.
-Nominations are due May 7, 2010.
+Nominations are due by 5:00pm (ET) on Monday, May 5, 2014.
 More information about the Exemplary Award, including the nomination process, is provided here.

 GTA Coordinator Grants

 Funds are also available to reimburse some professional development expenses for GTA coordinators.
 Read here for more information about the grant and its application procedures.